0x181A998/Astro-gs/README.md

 DONT PAY FOR THIS ITS EON GS

-pluh was making kids pay for this what a fuckng joke
+pluh was making kids pay for this what a fucking joke